metoppv/improver/doc/source/Ticket-Creation-and-Definition-of-Ready.rst

 When creating new tickets you should follow the template provided:

+   As a X I want Y so that Z

    Related issues: #I, #J

-   As a W I want X so that Y. It is done when Z.

    Optional extra information text goes here